-A. DOWSETT, HEALTH PROTECTION AGENCY / SCIENCE PHOTO LIBRARY A. DOWSETT, HEALTH PROTECTION AGENCY / SCIENCE PHOTO LIBRARY
+JUERGEN BERGER / SCIENCE PHOTO LIBRARY JUERGEN BERGER / SCIENCE PHOTO LIBRARY

 Helicobacter pylori bacterium.
-Coloured transmission electron micrograph (TEM) of a Helicobacter pylori bacterium (formerly Campylobacter pyloridis).
-This gram-negative bacillus (rod-shaped) bacterium is curved (as here) or spiral in shape.
-Numerous hair-like flagellae are visible (light blue).
+Coloured scanning electron micrograph (SEM) of a single Helicobacter pylori bacterium (formerly known as Campylobacter pyloridis).
+This Gram-negative bacillus (rod- shaped) bacterium is curved (as here) or sometimes spiral in shape.
+Numerous hair-like flagellae are visible which help it to move.
 Colonies of H. pylori occur on the stomach mucous membrane in people who suffer from gastritis, and this bacteria has been linked to stomach ulcer formation.
 H. pylori may also be a co-factor for gastric cancer as its presence increases the risk of stomach tumours.
-Magnification: x18,500 at 6x7cm size.
+Magnification: unknown.

 Model release not required.
 Property release not required.